Your Wedding Dress Shopping Timeline

 It's also time to find your veil so you can get an idea of your entire look, from head to toe, when you have your gown fitting.
 For a casual dress, go with a complementary short blusher or cage veil.
 If you're wearing a ball gown, you might want to choose something more dramatic and grand, like a chapel- or cathedral-length veil.

 Take the height of your heel into consideration.
 You'll be on your feet for most of the day, so make sure your toes can handle it.
 If you’re looking for fun alternatives to traditional wedding heels, look for classicflats or modern sneakers.

 Have Your First Fitting

-You'll most likely have three fittings to get your dress altered to fit you just right.
-It's important to time each of the alterations just so.
-Bring your gown in too early and you might not end up with a proper fit.
-(You may lose or gain weight after your gown is altered.)
-Bring your gown in too late and you might not have enough time to make all the changes.
-Most gowns will need at least some sort of alteration.
-Some salons charge a flat fee, while others charge per item.
-The costs range from $200 for a simple hem to more than $1,000 for major adjustments.
-And remember: Don't bring just your gown—also take your undergarments, shoes and accessories to your fittings.
+You'll most likely have three fittings to get your dress altered to fit you perfectly.
+It's important to get the timing of each of the alterations appointments right.
+Bring your gown in too early and you may end up with a dress that doesn’t fit properly—you may lose or gain weight after your gown is altered.
+Bring your gown in too late and you won’t have enough time to make all the alterations.
+Most gowns will need at least some sort of alteration, and while some salons charge a flat fee, others charge per item.
+The costs can range from $200 for a simple hem to more than $1,000 for major adjustments.
+And remember: Don't bring just your gown—you’ll need your undergarments, shoes and accessories as well.
 Your undergarments and shoes will help determine the fit and length of your gown, and trying on your hair accessories or veil with your dress will give you an idea of how you'll look on the actual day.
 If you don't have the exact shoe you'll be wearing, bring something similar in height.
-Remember: Your dress should just barely sweep the floor; any longer and you risk tripping on the fabric.
+Remember: Your dress should just barely sweep the floor—any longer and you risk tripping on the fabric.

 6 to 8 Weeks to Go